Cristian Mungiu: Career

-His 2012 film Beyond the Hills was screened in competition at the 2012 Cannes Film Festival, where Mungiu won the award for Best Screenplay, with Cristina Flutur and Cosmina Stratan sharinh the award for Best Actress.
-The film was also selected as the Romanian entry for the Best Foreign Language Oscar at the 85th Academy Awards, making the January shortlist.

-In 2013, he produced Nae Caranfil's 6.9 on Richter.
-In April 2013, he was selected as a member of the main competition jury at the 2013 Cannes Film Festival.
+His 2012 film Beyond the Hills was screened in Competition at the 65th Cannes Film Festival, where Mungiu won the award for Best Screenplay, with its two lead actresses Cristina Flutur and Cosmina Stratan sharing the award for Best Actress.
+The film was also selected as the Romanian entry for Best Foreign Language Film at the 85th Academy Awards, making the December shortlist.
+In May 2013, he served as a jury member at the 66th Cannes Film Festival.

-In 2016, he directed the tragedy Graduation, which premiered at the 2016 Cannes Film Festival, where Mungiu won the award for Best Director.
-The film was in competition for the Palme d'Or.
+In 2016, Mungiu produced Nae Caranfil's 6.9 on the Richter Scale.
+He also directed the tragedy Graduation, which premiered at the 69th Cannes Film Festival, where he shared the Best Director prize with France’s Olivier Assayas for Personal Shopper.
+In June 2016, Mungiu was invited to join the Academy of Motion Picture Arts and Sciences.

-Mungiu was the Jury President of the Semaine de la Critique non-competitive section of the 2021 Cannes Film Festival.

-At the 2022 Cannes Film Festival, Mungiu's feature R.M.N. was selected to compete for the Palme d'Or.
-The film's coproducers include the Dardenne brothers' Les Films du Fleuve.
+In 2021, Mungiu presided over the Critics' Week jury of the 74th Cannes Film Festival.
+In 2022, Mungiu's feature R.M.N. was selected in Competition at the 75th Cannes Film Festival.
+The film's co-producers include the Dardenne brothers' Les Films du Fleuve.

-In January 2025, Mungiu began working on his next film, Fjord, with Sebastian Stan and Renate Reinsve in the lead roles and Neon acquiring the distribution rights for multiple territories including the United States and parts of Europe in May 2025.
+His 2026 drama film Fjord, starring Sebastian Stan and Renate Reinsve, won the Palme d'Or at the 79th Cannes Film Festival, making him the tenth filmmaker to win the award twice.